scala/scala-lang/blog/_posts/2024-03-26-ambassadors-initiative.md

 This new effort aims to:

-* strengthen the Scala community
+* Strengthen the Scala community
-* promote a positive image of Scala
+* Promote a positive image of Scala
-* recognize and support the independent work of active community members
+* Recognize and support the independent work of active community members

 ## What are Ambassadors? 🤔